David O. McKay School of Education

 College of Fine Arts and Communications

-Music dance theatre grad Daniel Wallentine is bringing his EMT training and musical talents together to serve during the pandemic.
-(Daniel Wallentine)
+A music dance theatre graduate is bringing together his performance skills and EMT training to make an impact during the coronavirus pandemic.

 “I don’t know that I’ve ever felt more unified as humankind,” Wallentine said.